 When you phone the surgery you will be advised of the following:

-- If the call is received after 1.30 pm then you should not expect to be contacted until the following day, except if requiring URGENT MEDICAL ADVICE.
+- If the call is received BEFORE 11.30 am then you may expect a call back before the end of the day, however if the call is received AFTER 11.30 am then you should NOT expect to be contacted until the following day, except if requiring URGENT MEDICAL ADVICE.

 - Patients being called back in the mornings should be available to take a call from a GP from 8.30 onwards and that the call will be from a PRIVATE NUMBER.
 If you do not answer your phone a message will be left, where possible, but the GP will not phone back and you will go to end of the triage call list.